The p-AAA algorithm for data driven modeling of parametric dynamical systems: : for parametric dynamical systems

 The last component of \paaa is determining how to choose the data to be interpolated and the data to be fitted in the LS sense.
 Let $\Hr(s,p)$ in \cref{eq:Hrbary} be the current \paaa approximant corresponding to the interpolation/LS partitioning in \cref{eq:Lpart}.
 Note that the order of the current approximation is $(k-1,q-1)$ and these orders need not be equal.
 Then, we select the next frequency-parameter tuple $(\s_{k+1},\p_{q+1})$ by means of the greedy search

 We do not simply set $(\s_{k+1},\p_{q+1}) = (s_{\ih},p_{\jh})$ since one of the entries might already be in the previous interpolation data.
-In other words, $s_{\ih}$ might already be in the set $\bs$ or $p_{\ih}$ might already be in the set $\boldp$ in \cref{eq:Lpart}.
-(This cannot occur for $s_{\ih}$ and $p_{\jh}$ simultaneously since we impose interpolation on the selected tuples.
-In other words, if the tuple $(s_{\ih},p_{\jh})$ was already in the interpolated data, we would have had $ H (\s_{\ih},\p_{\ih}) - \Hr (\s_{\ih},\p_{\jh}) = 0 $, which means the whole data set is interpolated.)
-If the point $\p_{\jh}$ is already in the set $\boldp$ in \cref{eq:Lpart}, then the order in the variable-$p$ remains unchanged as $q-1$ and the set $\boldp$ is not altered.
-On the other hand, the point $s_{\ih}$ is added to set $\bs$ in \cref{eq:Lpart} and the order in the variable-$s$ is increased to $k$.
-The operation is reversed if the point $\s_{\ih}$ is already in the set $\bs$ instead.
-This allows updating the orders in each variable independently, giving the algorithm flexibility to make the decision automatically.
+In other words, $s_{\ih}$ might already be in the set $\bs$ or $p_{\jh}$ might already be in the set $\boldp$ in \cref{eq:Lpart}. {We note that} this cannot occur for $s_{\ih}$ and $p_{\jh}$ simultaneously since we impose interpolation on the selected tuples.
+In other words, if the tuple $(s_{\ih},p_{\jh})$ was already in the interpolated data, we would have had $ H (s_{\ih},p_{\jh}) - \Hr (s_{\ih},p_{\jh}) = 0 $, which means the whole data set is interpolated.
+If the point $p_{\jh}$ is already in the set $\boldp$ in \cref{eq:Lpart}, then the order in the variable-$p$ remains unchanged as $q-1$ and the set $\boldp$ is not altered.
+On the other hand, the point $s_{\ih}$ is added to set $\bs$ in \cref{eq:Lpart} and the order in the variable-$s$ is increased to $k$. {Conversely, $p_{\jh}$ is added to $\boldp$ and $s_{\ih}$ is not added to $\bs$ if the point $s_{\ih}$ is already in the set $\bs$.} This allows updating the orders in each variable independently, giving the algorithm flexibility to make the decision automatically.
 Once the data partitioning \cref{eq:Lpart} (and the orders) are updated, \paaa computes the new coefficients $\beta_{ij}$ as in \cref{eq:int2}, and then solves the LS problem \cref{eq:l2mat} for the updated coefficient vector $\ba$.
 The process is repeated until either a pre-specified error tolerance or desired orders in $(s,p)$ are achieved.
 We give a brief sketch of \paaa in \cref{alg:p-AAA}.
 We use the notation $[x_{ij}]$ to denote a matrix whose $(i,j)$th entry is $x_{ij}$.